AdHoc Studio: History

 At The Game Awards 2024, AdHoc announced their first original title, Dispatch.
 The narrative-focused adventure game follows former superhero Robert Robertson, voiced by Breaking Bad actor Aaron Paul, who has to take a job as a dispatcher for superheroes after his mecha suit was destroyed.
 The game's voice cast also includes Jeffrey Wright, Laura Bailey, and Matthew Mercer in supporting roles.
 Dispatch was originally supposed to be a live action project inspired by ESPN's This Is SportsCenter commercials, but it was scrapped due to the COVID-19 pandemic, and later revived as a video game.
-Dispatch was self-published by AdHoc and released episodically throughout October and November 2025 to critical acclaim.
-The game sold over 1 million copies within the first 10 days of release and 2 million within the first month.
+Dispatch was self-published by AdHoc and released episodically on PlayStation 5 and Windows throughout October and November 2025 to generally favorable reviews.
+Nintendo Switch and Nintendo Switch 2 versions were released on January 28, 2026.
+An Xbox Series X/S version was released on July 29, 2026.
+The game has sold over 4 million copies.

 In July 2025, Critical Role Productions announced a partnership with AdHoc Studio to make a video game set in Critical Role's world of Exandria, being similar in concept to Dispatch.
 The partnership also includes Dispatch merchandise, tabletop games, and an animated series.

 In November 2025, Nick Herman revealed to Bloomberg News that while he, Pierre Shorette, and Dennis Lenart were at Ubisoft, they worked on a Tom Clancy's Splinter Cell game that was never released.
 After they left the company, the project was rebooted multiple times until it eventually became XDefiant, which shut down only a year after release.

-The same interview also revealed that after writing an 800 page script, prototyping, and shooting scenes for The Wolf Among Us 2, AdHoc ran into disagreements with the new Telltale Games and grew frustrated of being work for hire, so they pulled out of the project.
-The current state of The Wolf Among Us 2, and if their work will still be used, is currently unknown to AdHoc themselves.
+In September 2026, PlayStation Studios developer Firesprite announced that they're partnering with AdHoc Studio for the story of the upcoming video game Until Dawn 2, which is scheduled to release for PlayStation 5 on January 28, 2027.